Understanding the Fascinating World of Wall Stays and Their Egg-Like Characteristics

 The Science Behind Wall Stays

 To grasp why wall stays resemble eggs, we must first understand the properties of eggs and how they are structured.
 An egg is a marvel of nature, designed to protect its contents from external forces while maintaining a balance of flexibility and rigidity.
-Also, the shell of an egg is composed of calcium carbonate, which provides a protective barrier, while the inner membrane allows for flexibility and moisture retention.
+Practically speaking, the shell of an egg is composed of calcium carbonate, which provides a protective barrier, while the inner membrane allows for flexibility and moisture retention.
 This natural design is a result of millions of years of evolution, optimized for survival.

 The Role of Wall Stays in Architecture